LIM Workshop Faculty

 The Reverend Dr. Dan Koger is Pastor of Churchland Baptist Church in Chesapeake, Virginia, a congregation he has served since 2003.
 He transitioned from the Associate Pastor to Pastor in September, 2016.
 A native of Virginia, he has previously served congregations in North Carolina and Kentucky, all in “second chair” or associate staff roles.
 He entered the Southern Baptist Theological Seminary in Louisville, Kentucky, in 1980, where he received both his MDiv and EdD degrees.
 Dan was first introduced to Bowen Family Systems Theory in 1995 while serving in Winston-Salem, North Carolina.
 He heard Ed Friedman speak at Wake Forest University on Bowen Theory was introduced to Generation to Generation.
 He began his participation in the LIM workshops in 1996.
 Dan has served since 2005 as Adjunct Professor in Christian Education Formation and Leadership at the Baptist Theological Seminary at Richmond, where he teaches the course, “Leadership in Context,” which is framed around BFST.
 He joined the LIM Workshop faculty in 2015.

-The Rev. Dr. James Lamkin is pastor of the Northside Drive Baptist Church in Atlanta, Georgia.
-A graduate of Southwestern Baptist Theological Seminary, he did his CPE training at Baylor University Medical Center and received his Doctor of Ministry degree from New Orleans Baptist Theological Seminary.
-He has also pastored congregations in his native Louisiana, and Virginia, served as a hospital chaplain and been the director of a regional medical center’s Department of Pastoral Care.
+The Rev. Dr. James Lamkin has been the Senior Minister of the Northside Drive Baptist Church in Atlanta, Georgia.
+He retired in December 2020 after serving 23 years as the church’s pastor.
+A native of Louisiana, he has also pastored congregations in Louisiana and Virginia, served as a hospital chaplain and been the director of a regional medical center’s Department of Pastoral Care.
+A Master of Divinity graduate of Southwestern Baptist Theological Seminary, he did his CPE training at Baylor University Medical Center and received his Doctor of Ministry degree from New Orleans Baptist Theological Seminary.
 James began participation in the Leadership In Ministry Workshops in 1993 and joined the LIM Workshop faculty in 2002.

 Rev. Margaret Marcuson helps ministers do their work without wearing out or burning out, through ministry coaching, presentations and online resources.
 Margaret is the author of Leaders Who Last: Sustaining Yourself and Your Ministry and Money and Your Ministry: Balance the Books While Keeping Your Balance.
 An American Baptist minister, she served as a pastor for 15 years.
 She was a student of Edwin Friedman, and joined the LIM Workshop faculty in 1999.
 Her website is http://margaretmarcuson.com.

-The Rev. Dr. William T. Pyle serves as Intentional Interim Pastor at Warrenton Baptist Church in Warrenton, NC.
+The Rev. Dr. William T. Pyle recently served as Interim Pastor of Hope Valley Baptist Church in Durham, NC.
 He has taught previously at Campbell University Divinity School, North Carolina Wesleyan College and Southeastern Baptist Theological Seminary.
 He is trained as an Intentional Interim Minister through the Center for Congregational Health and is challenged to understand congregational dynamics from a systems perspective.
 A participant in the Leadership in Ministry Workshops since 2002, he joined the LIM Workshop faculty in 2007.

 Carla Toenniessen, MFT, a native of Northern Virginia, serves as a lay leader at Vienna Baptist Church in Vienna, Virginia.
 For 31 years, Carla worked in public schools as a teacher and school counselor.
 Working with both school and congregational systems has provided fertile ground for learning about the importance of Bowen Family Systems Theory and family of origin work as resources for leadership when navigating complex systems and everyday life.
 She considers coaching to be an invaluable asset for the lifelong journey of working at differentiation and participates in a monthly coaching group.
 A participant in the LIM Workshops since 1998, Carla joined the LIM Workshop faculty in 2008.